andonary/abstract-factory/README.md

 ## Advance Wars CO's ground unit

 In the game Advance Wars, a commander (CO) can create an unit.
 But each CO have variation of the same unit.
-For example, Max's Infantry are stronger than Andy's Infantry.
+For example, Max's Infantry are stronger than Andy's Infantry but also have less defense.